.png)

 Press & Reviews

-- Álvar Carretero
+- Álvar Carretero & Paul Sloop, SYSFF Jury

-An accomplished, touching and witty portrait of an immigrant family and their quest after an American Dream.
-A subtle commentary on how they and also we try to fit into order to be accepted […] with humor and laughter for the audience.
+"An ACCOMPLISHED, TOUCHING and WITTY portrait of an immigrant family and their quest after an American Dream.
+A subtle commentary on how they and also we try to fit into order to be accepted […] with HUMOUR and LAUGHTER for the audience."

-- Brillante Mendoza & Kristina Aschenbrennerova
+- Brillante Mendoza & Kristina Aschenbrennerova,

 Cinema at Sea Jury